babashka/sci.configs/README.md

 public API.
 The rest is subject to breakage, even when vars are public.
 For convenience, we list the public API for each library here.

-The configurations are licensed under the same licenses as the libraries they target.

 ## Libraries

 ### [applied-science/js-interop](https://github.com/applied-science/js-interop)